See You in September (film)

-See You in September is a 2010 American romantic comedy directed by Tamara Tunie and starring Estella Warren, Michael Rispoli, Whoopi Goldberg, and Justin Kirk.
+See You in September is a 2010 American romantic comedy film directed by Tamara Tunie and starring Estella Warren, Michael Rispoli, Whoopi Goldberg, and Justin Kirk.
 The alternative title is Crazy Love.
 The film premiered in April 2010 at Newport Beach International Film Festival and was released on DVD on February 8, 2011.
 See You in September is Tamara Tunie's first film both as director and as producer.